Sumcloud/Portfolio_Applied_Data_Science/README.md

 There are many imputation methods that have precedent in previous work for imputing time-series data.
 During our project, not all could be evaluated but some of the methods we have tried are Hot Deck (HD) and KNN.
 For the final paper, we selected four methods to keep things compact.

-When looking at the results there is no method that is best for a single gap type across all imputation targets.
+When looking at the results there is no method that is the best for a single gap type across all imputation targets.
 There is no consistent method that scores best on single gap size.
-With some exceptions, methods seem to be very much bound to their own best data scales.
+With some exceptions, methods seem to be very much bound to the data scale they performed the best in.

 The results are very decisive when it comes to which imputation method is best for what data measurement scale.
 According to our results, RNN performs the best on interval data compared to other methods and HD is the best performer on both Ratio and Nominal scaled data.